-Former Research and Analysis Wing chief Vikram Sood say there are several powerful reasons – strategic, technological, geopolitical, and legal – to suggest it could be risky to permit Chinese telecom major Huawei, with its state-structured backing, to launch operations in India’s critical infrastructure.
+Former Research and Analysis Wing chief Vikram Sood says several powerful reasons – strategic, technological, geopolitical, and legal – suggest it could be risky to permit Chinese telecom major Huawei, with its state-structured backing, to launch operations in India’s critical infrastructure.

-His assessment comes at a time when the government is yet to take a final decision on allocating radiowaves despite telecom operators applying for spectrum to start 5G trials.
+His assessment comes at a time when the government has yet to decide on allocating radiowaves despite telecom operators applying for spectrum to start 5G trials.

 In his just released book “The Ultimate Goal: A Former Research and Analysis Wing Chief Deconstructs How Nations Construct Narratives”, Sood writes that Huawei may “want to masquerade as an independent entity, but anyone in the trade would know that this is simply not the case.
 The Chinese government financed Huawei and had few moral compunctions in helping intellectual property theft in the US”.

 He also says that post-COVID, the narrative about China being a responsible state is getting terribly skewed and this change in perception is likely to hurt Chinese corporate interests – like its attempts to sell Huawei’s 5G mobile technology.

 Assuming that “theft of secrets is a part of legitimate intelligence activity, it is China’s attitude towards India and its unremittingly hostile geo-political manoeuvres to hurt the nation’s interests that would make the latter wary of Huawei”, says the career intelligence officer for 31 years who retired in March 2003.

 Unless China changes its narrative about India, and shows evidence of this, it would be prudent for the nation to stay away from Huawei or similar Chinese offers, he suggests.

 In the book, published by HarperCollins India, he explains the “narrative” and how a country’s ability to construct, sustain and control narratives, at home and abroad, enhances its strength and position.